-This General Knowledge Manual has been developed jointly by the SEAPLANSPACE project partners as a part of the SEAPLANSPACE project "Marine Spatial Planing Instruments for Sustainable Marine Governance".
+This General Knowledge Manual has been developed jointly by the SEAPLANSPACE project partners as a part of the SEAPLANSPACE project "Marine Spatial Planning Instruments for Sustainable Marine Governance".
 The SEAPLANSPACE project is funded by the EU under the INTERREG South Baltic funding scheme (2014-2020).
 The aim of the SEAPLANSPACE project is to improve the understanding of Marine Spatial Planning (MSP) among employees, stakeholders and the public.
 To this end, training has been organised for students, employees and other interested parties in the countries of the project partners.
 Manuals have also been developed which contain basic and essential information on MSP and which could be used as a knowledge base at the training events.
 In addition, the manuals represent a comprehensive source of information on MSP that can also be used independently without participating in the training.
 Six manuals have been produced within the framework of the project.
 One of these manuals is the General Knowledge Manual with an international and broader perspective.
 In addition, national manuals on MSP have been produced in Poland, Lithuania, Sweden, Denmark and Germany.
 These country-specific manuals are available in English and also in the national languages.
-The English-language country-specific manuals have been published in the Coastline Reports series by EUCC - The Coastal Union Germany.
 The country-specific manuals in national languages are available as digital versions on the SEAPLANSPACE Web Portal (www.seaplanspace.eu).
-The digital manuals will be updated after the completion of the training sessions.